Darren Eadie

 Darren Malcolm Eadie (born 10 June 1975) is an English football manager and former professional footballer, who is joint-manager of Leiston.

 As a player, he made his name as a pacy left-sided midfielder with Norwich City before later joining Leicester City.
 He featured in both the Premier League and Football League for both teams.
-He was capped seven times by England U21, scoring twice before being called up to the full England team in 1997.
-He was part of England's squad that took part in the Tournoi de France, where he was a substitute, and did not go on to win a full cap.
+He was capped seven times by England U21, scoring twice before being called up in the full England team in 1997.
+He was part of England's squad that took part in the Tournoi de France, where he was named as a substitute, and did not go on to win a full cap.

 Early life

 Born in Chippenham, Eadie attended the Corsham School in Wiltshire.

 Club career

 Eadie was a product of Norwich City's youth system and made his debut in a UEFA Cup match against Vitesse Arnhem in September 1993.
 By the time they were relegated at the end of the following season, he was Norwich's regular left winger.
-Even though he was unable to inspire Norwich to a return to the Premier League, his form for the club was such that his name was being linked with a number of Premier League clubs by 1997, although he would ultimately remain at Carrow Road for some three years more.
+Even though he was unable to inspire Norwich to a return to the Premier League, his form for the club was such that his name was being linked with a number of Premier League clubs by 1997, although he would ultimately remain at Carrow Road for three more years.

-He missed the start of the 1999–2000 season through a knee injury, and in December 1999, as a result of Norwich's financial problems and risk or relegation, he was sold to Leicester City F.C. for almost £3 million, finally giving him the chance to establish himself as a Premier League player.
+He missed the start of the 1999–2000 season through a knee injury, and in December 1999, as a result of Norwich's financial problems and risk of relegation, he was sold to Leicester City for almost £3 million, finally giving him the chance to establish himself as a Premier League player.

-Eadie was to only play a total 40 matches for Leicester, this number being cut short due to repeated knee injuries, and he retired in the summer of 2003, aged 28.
+Recurrent knee injuries restricted Eadie to only 40 league matches for Leicester, and he retired in the summer of 2003 at the age of 28.
 He was cup-tied for their victory in the 2000 Football League Cup Final.